zimawhit3/Bitmancer/README.md

 var cStr {.stackStringA.} = "World!"
 ```

-If you're looking to generate a wrapper around a syscall not currently available:
+If you're looking to generate a wrapper around a syscall not currently available, the basic flow is as follows:
 ```nim
 ## Import syscalls
 import Bitmancer/syscalls